SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step3b-Setup-SAPPrivateLinkService/README.md

 >Note: Choose this configuration if you have SAP BTP subaccount and SAP S/4HANA running on Azure.
 If you have already established the connectivity between SAP BTP and SAP S/4HANA using Cloud Connector then you can skip this step.

 ### Prerequisites
-These are the prerequisities that you need to consider if you have SAP BTP and SAP S/4HANA on Microsoft Azure.
+These are the prerequisites that you need to consider if you have SAP BTP and SAP S/4HANA on Microsoft Azure.

 - SAP S/4HANA system running on Microsoft Azure